FLEER BASEBALL CARDS WIKI

 Throughout the 1970s, Fleer issued a variety of innovative baseball card designs and sets that competed fiercely with Topps for collectors.
 Notable 1970s Fleer issues included the color photo fronts of the 1972 and 1973 sets, the first Glossy All-Stars subsets in 1975, and the large format and oddball shaped cards of 1978 and 1979.
 Fleer also introduced the first annual Traded and Update sets in the late 1970s.

-Read also: 1990 LEAF BASEBALL CARDS WORTH MONEY
+Read also: ARE BASEBALL CARDS WORTH SELLING

 Fleer’s licensing agreement with the MLBPA expired after the 1981 season.
 In 1982, the company produced its last traditional baseball card set featuring images from the previous season.
 Fleer attempted to stay in the baseball card market after this by issuing sets with team logos and generic player photos into the mid-1980s.
 It was no longer able to directly compete with Topps and Bowman for licensed MLB products.